memonumer-community/maui-azureb2c/README.md

-# maui-azureb2c
+# MAUI app, .Net Core MicroService with Azure B2C
-This repository demonstrates how to implement API authentication in a .NET Core MAUI application using Azure B2C.
+This repository demonstrates how to implement authentication in a .NET Core MAUI and .Net Core API application using Azure B2C.